 - Shirts and footwear must be worn at all times

 Participants shall not use, possess, or distribute alcohol, tobacco, or drugs, with the exception of prescription and over-the-counter medications that are listed on student medical forms and approved for use by the participant’s parent or guardian.
 All prescription medications must be in their original, labeled packaging.
 Participation in an incident involving alcohol, tobacco, or drugs is cause for immediate dismissal, even if the participant did not consume or intend to consume these substances.

-Participants are not allowed to sell goods or services during Summer @ INSEAD.
+Participants are not allowed to sell goods or services during INSEAD Summer School.
 Participants are not allowed to gamble (including online gambling) during the programme.
 Gambling games that are played without real money are acceptable.

 Participants are expected to conserve energy by turning off lights and other electrical devices when not in use.
 Participants are requested to conserve water by not leaving faucets running or taking excessively long showers.
 Participants are requested to conserve paper and only print documents as necessary.
 Participants are encouraged to recycle all cans, bottles, and paper; all residences have recycling containers.

 Participants must not, at any time, tamper with the fire safety equipment on campus, including fire extinguishers, fire alarms, or smoke alarms.
 There is a significant fine for tampering with this equipment.
 Additionally, fire hazards such as candles or incense are not allowed in or around the residences.